maping/Forrest/English/O-Level/孙唯玮/20250209/README.md

   - 64 孙❌马❌ 需要请教张老师
   - 65 孙❌马❌ 需要请教张老师

 A typical day at work for Thomas Peter includes taking a four-hour jog with 40 dogs, big and miniature, young and aged, and none of them on leashes.
-While most of these dogs belong to him, the rest are troubled dogs sent to Peter to learn good behaviour.
-Evidently, Peter has an extraordinary gift for working with these animals.
+(51) **While** most of these dogs belong to him, the rest are troubled dogs sent to Peter to learn good behaviour.
+Evidently, Peter has an extraordinary gift (51) **for** working with these animals.

 Growing up on a ranch in Mexico, Peter knew he wanted to work with dogs.
 His first job at age 15, was assisting a veterinarian.
 He was so proficient in calming nervous dogs and handling all kinds of situations, people started calling him ‘the dog boy.’
 Since then, he has built a rewarding career around his beloved animal.